 Either of those options will allow you to compose a Tweet:

-If you look at the image above, you will see how I used a hashtag to tag a topic and the @ symbol to tag a person.
-Tagging a person will alert the person that they are in your Tweet.
+If you look at the image above, you will see how I used a hashtag to tag a topic and the @ symbol to tag another user.
+Tagging a user will alert the account holder that they are in your Tweet.

 Other options along the bottom of your Tweet composition box include tabs for you to add an image, GIF, poll or emoji to the Tweet.
 You can also schedule when you want to send the Tweet by using the calendar icon that appears there.